 After A Storm, The Family Had To Eat Tree Bark And Shoes To Survive And Akulina Starved Herself To Death So The Kids Could Eat Her Portions

 Prior to Agafia's birth in 1944, the Lykovs found a spot in the Siberian wilderness to settle down with their sons.
-To say life was extremely difficult would be an immense understatement.
-Their diet consisted of potatoes and wild mushrooms.
-They made their own clothing from a spinning wheel they brought with them during the journey, which took hundreds of miles.
+To say life was extremely difficult would be an understatement.
+Their diet consisted primarily of potatoes and wild mushrooms.
+They made their own clothing from a spinning wheel they brought with them during the several-hundred-mile journey.
 In 1961, a snowstorm devastated their crop.
 With little choice, they ate tree bark and their shoes to stay alive.
 Proving a mother's love has no bounds, Akulina stopped eating, giving her portions to her children.
 She died of starvation.

-For The First 35 Years Of Her Life, The Only People She Knew Were Her Family
+For The First 35 Years Of Her Life, The Only People Agafia Knew Were In Her Family

 Her Family Didn't Know About World War II Or That A Man Had Landed On The Moon

-The Lykovas lived in such isolation that they had no idea that incredible events had taken place around the world.
+The Lykovs lived in such isolation that they had no idea that incredible events had taken place around the world.
 They didn't know that Neil Armstrong landed on the moon on July 20, 1969, or that World War II had occurred.
 The family didn't use a television or electricity.
 Agafia had never seen or heard a car or plane.
-Agafia did explore the country in the 80s, after being invited to do so by the Soviet government.
-She traveled around Russia for a month, and for the first time encountered things such as money, cities, and horses.
+Agafia did explore the country in the '80s at the invitation of the Soviet government.
+She traveled around Russia for a month and encountered money, cities, horses, and other aspects of everyday life for the first time.
 She also learned about Chernobyl and had to explain the disaster to her father when she returned from her trip.